 • Outstanding Uncertainties: There are a number of outstanding uncertainties, of which the three most important involve: (a) our use of point estimations (n.b. relying on them is reasonable given that we are ultimately interested in mean estimates, but caution is also warranted, as significant variance is possible); (b) the very simplified methodology we use to project the future disease burden of hypertension; and (c) the highly uncertain estimates of the probability of advocacy success.

-• Conclusion: Overall, our view is that advocacy for top sodium reduction policies to control hypertension is an extremely cost-effective cause area, and we recommend that nonprofits, grantmakers, policy advocacy organizations, and indeed government themselves, implement the highly-impactful ideas detailed in this report.
+• Conclusion: Overall, our view is that advocacy for top sodium reduction policies to control hypertension is an extremely cost-effective cause area.
+It is also one that looks promising under multiple considerations – be it the quality of evidence, there being promising countries to implement the idea in, or the considered view of experts.
+Hence, we recommend that nonprofits, grantmakers, policy advocacy organizations, and indeed government themselves implement the highly-impactful and well-evidenced ideas detailed in this report.

 0